GOP Makes a Choice: Donald Trump Over Liz Cheney

 Rather than try to soft-pedal a walkback like most other politicians would do given the situation, Cheney is doing it her way.
 When she published an op-ed this week in the Washington Post, doubling-down on her fact-based belief that Trump had lost the election and remains dangerous for the GOP, no one doubted she was the daughter of a man who shot a friend in the face — and the friend later apologized for stopping the buckshot.

 Republicans think their moves to boot Cheney from Leadership may help them win favor with Trump.
 After all, they’re reenforcing Trump’s wrong claim of victory.
 But as veteran Republican strategist Scott Jennings argues, they’re actually elevating Cheney to the status of martyr for the cause of moving the GOP back to, well, the days when her father had not one but two coveted office suites in the West Wing — first as chief of staff to Gerald Ford and as Vice President to George W. Bush.
-Cheney will become liberals’ favorite conservative — a credible counter to Trump from the right.
+Cheney may become liberals’ favorite conservative — a credible counter to Trump from the right.
 “Yes, she may end up out of leadership for now, but given what is certain to be newfound attention to her statements and maneuvers, did she really give up anything useful?”
 Jennings writes for CNN.

 The fact that Democrats are finding even the faintest hint of empathy for a member of the Cheney family should have Washington taking stock of just how far it’s chugged from the stein of partisanship.
 Democrats — and a few Republicans — for years likened Dick Cheney to the Darth Vader of GOP politics.
 Liz Cheney for years had been a fixture in conservative circles, dipping into think tanks and super PACs and the State Department with a deeply conservative agenda.
 Her arrival in Congress brought with it a reliably rightwing vote, so much so that she voted with Trump 93% of the time over those four years.
 Still, she’s about to be swapped for someone who voted with Trump 78% of the time.